Custom Sources & JDBC Integration

 if (finished) {

-return null; // signals end-of-stream
+return null; // signal end-of-stream to executor

 }